buggysofts-com/GPlayLicenceValidator/README.md

 <br />

-This is a secret library used only by the owner (which is me, Ragib - as long as i am alive).
-When creating downloadable artifacts, make this library public, as jitpack won't allow creating downloadable artifacts for a private repo.
-Make it private after creating downloadable artifact in jitpack.
+This is a secret library used only by the owner (which is me, Ragib - as long as I am alive).
+When creating downloadable artifacts, make this library public, as JitPack won't allow creating downloadable artifacts for a private repo.
+After you are done creating the artifacts (JitPack), make sure you make the github repo private.

 ### Happy coding!